 In hydrochemistry, DIC or CT is defined as the sum of all dissolved carbonate species:

-where the rectangular brackets symbolize molar concentrations of the constituent in solution.
-The three constituents are:
+where the rectangular brackets symbolize molar concentrations.
+The three carbonate species are:

-Equation (1) holds for the pure CO2-H2O-System only.
-In real systems, additional carbonate species or complexes are present.
-Then 1 becomes:
+Equation (1) applies only to the pure CO2-H2O-System.
+In real systems, additional carbonate species or complexes are present and 1 becomes:

 Each equilibrium calculation provides the complete carbonate speciation.
 One example is given in the lower part of the right screenshot.
 It displays the four terms of 2 that add up to DIC.